jakep3/Project-4/README.md

 __SOLUTION__

-Solution involved evaluating the data from Project 2 to determine the specific times that the four weather conditions were met.
-Then from the OOI Website, the corresponding Hydrophone data was able to be found and linked to Jupyter notebook for evaluation.
+For part one, the solution involved evaluating the data from Project 2 for both the Oregon Shelf and Oregon Offshore sites, to determine the specific timeframes that the four weather conditions were met.
+Once those specific timeframes were determined, the corresponding hydrophone data from the OOI website was found and evaluated in Jupyter Notebook.
+Evaluation involved finding the sampling rate, and using a function that solves the PSD and converts the PSD to decibels.
+Then, the function plots the PSD vs frequency in each site, for the four weather condition timeframes.
+Once the plots were made, the questions of interest were able to be answered through plot analysis.

-The code involved can be seen in the link in the begining of the report.
+For part two, the solution involved using given timeframes for the mammal noise and airgun noise, and then using the corresponding hydrophone data from the OOI Website.
+The earthquake timeframe was found through google searches for underwater earthquakes and eruptions.
+Once one was found, the corresponding hydrophone data from the OOI website was used.
+Jupyter notebook was used to create plots of spectrograms for each of the three cases.
+This was done by using code that was provided, and modifying it to frame the frequencies that represent the data best.
+Once the plots were made, they were able to be compared to the Wenz Curve to check for consistancy.

-Once the plots were made, the questions of interest for the project were able to be answered through plot analysis.
+Please see the Jupyter Notebook link at the begining of the report if interested in the code.

 __RESULTS__